PangXH842/Malacca-mod/README.md

 Unlocked at Compass, replaces Harbor. +1 Gold from Coast tiles in this City, -1 Gold from Ocean tiles in this city. +1 Faith from Coast tiles before Navigation, +1 Culture from Coast tiles after Navigation.

 #### Unique Unit: Laksamana
 Replaces Great General.
 Normal vision when embarked, pay only 1 movement point to embark and disembark.
 Double movement in Coast.
-All adjacent Water units heal +15 HP when healing.
+All adjacent units heal +15 HP when healing.

+## Notes
-## City State Adjustments
+### City State Adjustments
 Kuala Lumpur and Singapore replaced by Langkasuka (Cultural) and Bandar Brunei (Mercantile) respectively.
+### Translations
+Simplified Chinese (简体中文) and Malay (Bahasa Melayu) translations available, but more improvement is needed!

 #### **Thanks for supporting my first repo on Github!